Cuman laws: Aftermath

 The escalation of the Cuman question had long-lasting consequences for the history of Hungary.
 Many Cumans decided to leave Hungary instead of obeying the legate's demands.
 This fundamentally endangered the effectiveness of the Hungarian military capability.
 Ladislaus gathered an army around October 1280 and chased the outgoing Cumans as far as Szalánkemén (now Stari Slankamen in Serbia) and also crossed the border at the Carpathians.
 Ladislaus IV successfully persuaded the Cumans to return to Hungary during the military campaign to Transalpina under unknown circumstances.
 Two years later, however, rebellion broke out around July 1282 among the Cumans who were forced to return earlier.
 They looted and pillaged the region between the rivers Tisza and Maros.
 This conflict elevated into the Battle of Lake Hód in September or October 1282.
 András Pálóczi Horváth emphasized the Cumans' defeat at Lake Hód resulted "a reduction in the Cuman population in Hungary, and with this their economic and military strength was also greatly diminished", which highly affected the efficiency of the royal authority.
 According to Jenő Szűcs, the territory between the rivers Maros and Körös, in addition to Temesköz (Banat) ceased to be Cuman-inhabited areas following the battle.
 Royal power completely collapsed for the remaining part of Ladislaus' reign, while the oligarchs began to administer their provinces independently of the king.
 The era of feudal anarchy lasted until the 1320s.

 Archaeologist Gábor Hatházi argued that Andrew III of Hungary annulled the Second Cuman Law with his decrees of 1290.
 György Györffy argued the Cuman laws and their subsequent defeat at Lake Hód marked the beginning of the "feudalization" (i.e. social integration) of the Cuman subjects to the political, social and cultural structure of majority society, which lasted throughout the 14th century.
 At the same time, the Cumans appear less and less in contemporary sources as a separate entity, which indicate their complete social, linguistic and cultural assimilation to the Hungarian nation despite their surviving privileged territory called Kunság until the late 19th century.
 When the debate revived in the 18th century, the leaders of the Kunság region projected the political thinking of their own time – based on legal continuity and a legal system with permanent validity since the Tripartitum – onto the documents of the 13th century – when legislation was characterized by ad hoc royal decisions –, erroneously assuming a noble status for themselves.
+Both laws were identified by several historians as roots of the later rights of self-government, which the Cumanian community held until the late 19th century.